RuleBasedIntegration/RuleBasedIntegration.github.io/mathematicaPackage.md

 ## Usage

-Rubi has 2 global settings that need to be set *before* you load the package if you want to use these features
+Rubi has 2 global settings that need to be set *before* you load the package if you want to change the behavior.
+Their default value is `True`

 ```mma
 $LoadShowSteps = True;